DeMarcoLab/fibsem/fibsem/segmentation/README.md

 Labels - Segmentation Labels can be found in docs/imgs/labels

 Combined - Labels superimposed on the raw data can be found in docs/imgs/combined

+### Utils available
+Several utils functions are available to convert the data to the correct format.
+Running the dataset.py file will give out information on which function needs to be run to transform the dataset into the expected format for trainning and inference.
+Funtions available:
+convert_to_grayscale()
+pad_data()
+convert_img_size()
+convert_to_tiff()